unibz-core/security-archimate/docs/Terminology.md

 In ArchiMate, a *Hazard Assessment* is an assessment stereotyped with «HazardAssessment».

 **Examples:** Employees working too many hours.
-Disorganized work place in a factory.
-Unclear procedures for emergency.
+Disorganized workplace in a factory.
+Unclear procedures for emergencies.

 <!-- TOC --><a name="intention"></a>
 ### 7. Intention